adamforgac/calculator/README.md

 # calculator
-JS calculator with all the basic functions
+JS calculator with all the basic functions.